To learn more about our editorial integrity policy and how we make money through affiliate partnerships, read our full disclosure here.

 |EnduranceAdvantage™||Best for mechanical breakdowns and maintenance|

-One major perk to getting an Endurance car warranty is that your first year of the Endurance Elite Membership is free.
-This rewards program comes with:
+One major perk to getting an Endurance car warranty is that your first year of Endurance Elite Benefits is free.
+This benefits program comes with:

 - 24/7 roadside assistance